AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> copy
 .. index:: menu; edit --> cut

-When you select the menus :menuselection:`Edit --> Copy` or :menuselection:`Edit --> Cut`, GPS adds the current selection to the clipboard.
+When you click the menus :menuselection:`Edit --> Copy` or :menuselection:`Edit --> Cut`, GPS adds the current selection to the clipboard.
+However, unlike many applications, GPS doesn't discard the previous contents of the clipboard, but instead saves it for future use.
-As opposed to what lots of applications do, it doesn't discard the previous contents of the clipboard, but save it for future usage.
-It saves a number of entries this way, up to 10 by default.
-This value is configurable through the :guilabel:`Clipboard Size` preference.
+By default, up to 10 entries are saved, but you can change that number using the :guilabel:`Clipboard Size` preference.

 .. index:: menu; edit --> paste
 .. index:: menu; edit --> paste previous

-When you select the menu :menuselection:`Edit --> Paste`, GPS will paste the last entry made in the clipboard at the current location in the editor.
-If you immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text will be removed, and GPS will instead insert the second to last entry added to the clipboard.
-You can keep selecting the same menu to get access to older entries.
+When you select the menu :menuselection:`Edit --> Paste`, GPS pastes the last entry added to the clipboard at the current location in the editor.
+If you then immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text is removed and GPS instead inserts the second to last entry.
+You can keep selecting the same menu to insert progressively older entries.

-This is a very powerful mechanism, since it means you can copy several distinct lines from a place in an editor, move to an other editor and paste all these separate lines, without having to go back and forth between the two editors.
+This mechanism allows you to copy several noncontiguous lines from one place in an editor, switch to another editor, and paste all those lines without having to go back and forth between the two editors.

 .. index:: menu; tools --> views --> clipboard

-The :guilabel:`Clipboard` view provides a graphical mean of seeing what is currently stored in the clipboard.
-It can be opened via :menuselection:`Tools --> Views --> Clipboard`.
+The :guilabel:`Clipboard` view graphically displays what's currently stored in the clipboard.
+Open it via the :menuselection:`Tools --> Views --> Clipboard`.

-It appears as a list of lines, each of which is associated with one level of the clipboard.
-The text that shows in these lines is the first line of the selection at that level that contains non blank characters.
-Leading characters are discarded. `[...]` is prepended or appended in case the selection has been truncated.
+That view displays a list of entries, each of which is associated with one level of the clipboard.
+The text displayed for each entry is its first line containing non blank characters with leading characters discarded.
+GPS prepends or appends `[...]` if the entry is truncated.
+If you hover over an entry, a tooltip pops up displaying all lines in the entry.

-If you bring the mouse over a line in the :guilabel:`Clipboard` view, a tooltip will pop up showing the entire selection corresponding to the line by opposition to the possibly truncated one.

-In addition, one of the lines has an arrow on its left.
-This indicates the line that will be pasted when you select the menu :menuselection:`Edit --> Paste`.
-If you select instead the menu :menuselection:`Edit --> Paste Previous`, then the line below that one will be inserted instead.
+In addition, one entry has an arrow on its left.
+This indicates the entry to be pasted if you select the menu :menuselection:`Edit --> Paste`.
+If you select instead the menu :menuselection:`Edit --> Paste Previous`, the entry below that is inserted instead.

-If you double-click on any of these lines, GPS will insert the corresponding text in the current editor, and make the line you clicked on the current line, so that selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will now insert that line.
+If you double-click on any of these entries, GPS inserts the corresponding text in the current editor and make the entry you click current, so selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will insert that same entry again.

 The local toolbar in the clipboard view provides two buttons:

 * :guilabel:`Append To Previous`.
-If you select this button, the select line will be append to the one below, and removed from the clipboard.
-This means that selection :menuselection:`Edit --> Paste` will in fact paste the two entries at the same time.
-This is in particular useful when you want to copy lines from separate places in the initial file, merge them, and then paste them together one or more times later on, through a single operation.
+The selected entry is appended to the one below and removed from the clipboard so that selecting :menuselection:`Edit --> Paste` pastes the two entries simultaneously.
+   Use this when you want to copy lines from separate places in a file, merge them, and paste them together one or more times later, using a single operation.

 * :guilabel:`Remove`.
-If you select this button, the selected line is removed from the clipboard.
+The selected entry is removed from the clipboard.

-The Clipboard View content is preserved between GPS sessions.
-As an exception, huge entries are removed and replaced with an entry saying "[Big entry has been removed]".
+The :guilabel:`Clipboard` view content is preserved between GPS sessions.
+However very large entries are removed and replaced with an entry saying "[Big entry has been removed]".

 .. index:: windows; call trees
 .. index:: windows; callgraph browser